 Have you ever been browsing a website and then later received an email from the company even though you had not provided your email address?
-Or maybe you added items to your cart on a website but decided not to follow through with the purchase and later received a message asking whether you forget to complete your purchase.
+Or maybe you added items to your cart on a shopping website but decided not to follow through with the purchase.
+Then you get a message asking whether you forgot to complete your purchase.

 10 Ways Spammers Get Your Email Address

 In this article, I’ll explain how spammers, scammers, and marketers get your email address, and I’ll lead you through steps you can take to prevent this from happening.

 Spammers can get your email address if the website uses an email retargeting company.
 These companies harvest information about you when you visit certain websites: data such as your email address, items you may have added to your cart, links you clicked on and other actions you performed while on the site.
 They then use this information to target you with email messages and pop-up ads.

 It’s a shady practice, but it is legal.
 And once they get hold of your email address, you’ll likely start getting spam and marketing email messages.

 Spammers also use email harvesting software to collect email addresses from websites.
 They use harvesting bots, also known as just “harvesters,” to compile lists of email addresses.

 What’s called a “dictionary attack” can be used to guess email addresses and passwords.
 It’s normally done by a program that guesses email addresses by using variants of common names.
 Then the spammers will send emails to the guessed addresses.
 If the email doesn’t bounce back, they assume that the email account is valid and active.